MessagePack-CSharp/MessagePack-CSharp/README.md

 Serialize ImmutableObject(SerializationConstructor)
 ---
 MessagePack for C# supports serialize immutable object.
-This struct can serialize naturally.
+For example, this struct can serialize/deserialize naturally.

 ```csharp
 [MessagePackObject]